handrew/all-weather-for-noobs/README.md

 * Variances are assumed to be independent (i.e., they are summed without adjusting for covariances).
 * The formula for risk parity used was simply an inverse-volatility weighted average.
 Similar concepts, such as the "equal risk contribution" portfolio can be used to account for covariances.
 Both are described in <a href="https://people.umass.edu/~kazemi/An%20Introduction%20to%20Risk%20Parity.pdf" target="blank">this paper</a>.
-* Gold was used as a substitute for inflation-protected securities (and long-term bonds for bonds) because retail investors do not have easy access to leverage, so more volatile substitutes had to be selected.
+* Gold was used as a substitute for inflation-protected securities (and long-term bonds for the "bonds" category) because leverage is not as readily available to retail investors, so more volatile substitutes (for TIPS, short-term bonds, etc.) had to be selected.
 * ETFs used: Growth rising (VTI, DBC), growth falling (TLT, GLD), inflation rising (GLD, DBC), inflation falling (TLT, VTI).

 ## Disclaimer